Untitled, 2014: Commercial performance

 "Untitled, 2014" debuted atop South Korean music charts, a feat that, since the Ministry of Culture, Sports and Tourism changed the regulation of the charts in February of the year, has only been achieved before by IU.
 Later in the week, the single reached a "perfect all-kill", topping all major music charts simultaneously, as well as placing first on the daily and weekly charts.

 Even though it was released with only three days left in the tracking week, "Untitled, 2014" debuted at number one in the Gaon Digital, and Download charts, with 218,500 copies sold.
 In the streaming chart, the track debuted at number 10 with over 4 million streams.
 In the second week, the single fell to number two in the Digital chart but rose to the first position in the Streaming chart, with 7,406,802 audio streams.
 Additionally, "Untitled, 2014" topped the Gaon BGM Chart for three consecutive weeks.
 For the month of June, "Untitled, 2014" topped Gaon's Digital, BGM and Download Monthly Charts with 555,587 copies sold.

 By the end of 2017, "Untitled, 2014" was the 16th best-performing song of the year in his home country, with 1,476 million downloads and over 74 million streams in South Korea.

 Music video

 On June 8, 2017, YG Entertainment released the music video of "Untitled, 2014", which features G-Dragon himself singing in it.
 The music video was originally planned to be filmed within 2 days using different sets and various shots.
-However, it was shot it in a single take, and filming was finished in less than an hour.
+However, it was shot in a single take, and filming was finished in less than an hour.

 The music video gained over 1 million views in just 4 hours after release, and in 24 hours it reached over 5.6 million views on YouTube.
 On August 10, 2019, the music video surpassed 100 million views on YouTube.